-When invoking OData services, specifically while fetching business information from the Data services, you may choose which attributes are returned.
+When invoking OData services, to fetch business information, you can choose which attributes are returned.

-This configuration is completely optional, and it applies to:
+This configuration is completely optional, and applies to:

 1. MyStuff invocations.

 3. Processes data (cases) invocations.

 By default, returned attributes are those which have been set in the default template that shows information for an entity.

 You can override those definitions by setting for each entity which information is available for OData invocations.